 Remember, many of the items on this list can also be purchased at Disney Resorts or a Disney park.
 The extra cost will just be much more than if you brought it from home!
 Don’t stress but do your best to pack what you need so you don’t need to buy it.

 Without further adieu – lets jump in to your ultimate Disney packing list!!

-Make sure this is a comfortable backpack with lots of compartments in order to stay organized.
+A comfortable backpack with lots of compartments in order to stay organized is essential when you’re heading to Disney World, especially if you are traveling with kids.
 You can use this as a carry on on the airplane and then when you get to Disney it will become your park bag.